-- 1 In ConsoleOne click on the Issue Certificate on the Tools Menu and past the CSR and follow the default settings or change them if you prefer. - 2 Click Finish and save the file in a .b64 format. - 3 At the Certificate tab, export the Self Signed Certificate from the Organization CA object's properties page (found in the Security Container in .b64 format).
+- 1 In ConsoleOne click on Issue Certificate on the Tools Menu, then paste the CSR and follow the prompts to sign the certificate. - 2 Click Finish and save the file in a .b64 format. - 3 In ConsoleOne, go to the Organization CA object's properties page (in the Security container).
+Go to Certicates > Self Signed Certificate page, then export the Self Signed Certificate in .b64 format.